AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/managing-ssl-certifications/add-ssl-certificate.md

 The most common reason for a certificate deployment to fail is that the intermediate or chain certificates are not in the correct order.

-Intermediate certificate files must end with the root certificate or the certificate most proximate to the root and be in descending order from the `main/server` certificate to the root.
+Intermediate certificate files must end with the root certificate or the certificate most proximate to the root.
+They must be in descending order from the `main/server` certificate to the root.

 You can determine the order of your intermediate files using the following command.

 ```shell
 openssl crl2pkcs7 -nocrl -certfile $CERT_FILE | openssl pkcs7 -print_certs -noout